UM-KEN1600/titan-space-odyssey-group15/README.md

 5. After selecting your preferred solver and pressing run you will run the similation

-6. After the Simulation runs you will get an ending screen showing the fuel consumption and closest distance to Titan
+6. Once the journey to the orbit is complete a landing screen will pop up, displaying the landing of the spaceship on Titan